UrielOfir/personal-website/content/en/about/index.md

 the journey took an unexpected turn
 when I faced termination after just two months.

-At that point, I contemplated giving up on my aspiration
+Honestly, I almost gave up on my dream of being a pro programmer then.
-to establish myself as a professional in the field of programming.

 {{% /blocks/lead %}}